AdobeDocs/journey-optimizer.sv-SE/help/using/configuration/ip-warmup-execution.md

 * Du kan också utesluta den tidigare kampanjen eller en domän som inte fungerar som den ska.
 Lär dig hur i [det här avsnittet](#define-phases).

 <!--
-You don't have to decide the campaign upfront.
+You do not have to decide the campaign upfront.
 You can do a split later.
 It's a work in progress plan: you activate one run at a time with a campaign and you always have the flexibility to modify it while working on it.

 But need to explain in which case you want to modify campaigns, provide examples -->